1. Tower of London

 The West Wing

 The West Wing houses 19 elaborately decorated State Rooms, furnished with items from the Royal Collection such as Canova sculptures and Sevres porcelain.

 The largest State Room, the 50-metre long Picture Gallery, is used for entertaining, and contains works by the likes of van Dyck, Titian, Vermeer, Rubens and Parmigianino.

 Other famous state rooms include the Ballroom (which hosts state banquets) and the Music Room (where Prince William was christened).

-Buckingham Palace Gardens, 40 acres in size, includes a lake complete with a flock of flamingos, a mulberry tree dating back to the reign of James I (1603-1625), a summerhouse, tennis courts and a helipad.
+Buckingham Palace Gardens covers 40 acres and includes a lake complete with a flock of flamingos, a mulberry tree dating back to the reign of James I (1603-1625), a summerhouse, tennis courts and a helipad.
 It hosts the Queen's annual garden parties, attended by over 30,000 each year.

-Notable features are an 163-metre long Herbaceous border and Plane trees planted by Queen Victoria and Prince Albert.
+Notable features are the 163-metre long Herbaceous border and Plane trees planted by Queen Victoria and Prince Albert.